Actively Recruiting

 - Age 18 years or older

-- Relapsed or refractory multiple myeloma with at least 3 prior therapies including a proteasome inhibitor, immunomodulatory drug, and anti-CD38 monoclonal antibody
+- Diagnosed with relapsed or refractory multiple myeloma with at least 3 prior treatments including a proteasome inhibitor, immunomodulatory drug, and anti-CD38 monoclonal antibody

-- Availability of ciltacabtagene autoleucel (Carvykti) for treatment
+- Availability of ciltacabtagene autoleucel (Carvykti) for the patient

 - Life expectancy of at least 12 weeks

-- Hemoglobin level of 8.0 g/dL or higher within 14 days prior to registration
+- Hemoglobin level of 8.0 g/dL or higher within 14 days before registration

-- Absolute neutrophil count of 1,000/mm3 or higher within 14 days prior to registration
+- Absolute neutrophil count of 1,000/mm3 or higher within 14 days before registration

-- Platelet count of 50,000/mm3 or higher within 14 days prior to registration
+- Platelet count of 50,000/mm3 or higher within 14 days before registration

-- Total bilirubin level less than or equal to 1.5 times the upper limit of normal within 14 days prior to registration (up to 3 times ULN for patients with Gilbert's syndrome)
+- Total bilirubin at or below 1.5 times the upper limit of normal (up to 3 times for Gilbert's syndrome) within 14 days before registration

-- ALT and AST levels less than or equal to 2 times the upper limit of normal within 14 days prior to registration
+- Alanine aminotransferase (ALT) and aspartate transaminase (AST) at or below 2 times the upper limit of normal within 14 days before registration

-- Alkaline phosphatase level less than or equal to 1.5 times the upper limit of normal within 14 days prior to registration
+- Alkaline phosphatase at or below 1.5 times the upper limit of normal within 14 days before registration

-- Calculated creatinine clearance of 30 ml/min or higher within 14 days prior to registration
+- Calculated creatinine clearance of 30 ml/min or higher within 14 days before registration

 - Written informed consent provided

-- Willingness to provide mandatory blood and bone marrow specimens for research
+- Willingness to provide mandatory blood and bone marrow samples for research

-- Willingness to return to enrolling institution for follow-up during active monitoring phase
+- Willingness to return to the enrolling institution for follow-up during the active monitoring phase

 You will not qualify if you...